Ava Reid: Career

-Reid says her style is inspired by Gothic literature as well as works by Kelly Link, Carmen Maria Machado, and Helen Oyeyemi.
-She feels naturally more drawn to adult fantasy but wanted to try her hand at young adult.
-Some of her favorite novels include Shirley Jackson’s We Have Always Lived in the Castle, which she collects copies of, and the Gormenghast trilogy by Mervyn Peake, as well as Tender Morsels by Margo Lanagan and The Kingdom of Little Wounds by Susann Cokal.

 The Wolf and the Woodsman

-Her debut novel, published by HarperVoyager, tells the story of a woman who is surrendered as blood sacrifice for their king, but survives the attack.
+Her debut novel, published by HarperVoyager, tells the story of a woman who is surrendered as blood sacrifice for a king, but survives the attack.

-She was inspired to write the novel after reading an anecdote about Saint Stephen, the first Christian king of Hungary, who had his nephew and heir apparent’s eyes stabbed because he didn't want pagans to inherit the throne.
-Reid describes The Wolf and the Woodsman as a story about exclusion.
-For this book, she was particularly inspired by Naomi Novik, Katherine Arden, Leigh Bardugo, and Catherynne Valente.
+She was inspired to write the novel after reading an anecdote about Saint Stephen, the first Christian king of Hungary, who had his heir apparent nephew’s eyes stabbed because he didn't want pagans to inherit the throne.
+The book was also inspired by Naomi Novik, Katherine Arden, Leigh Bardugo, and Catherynne M. Valente.

-Reviews were mostly positive.
 It was a Summer/Fall 2021 Indies Introduce adult selection.
-Kirkus Reviews called it "Compelling, complicated, and worthwhile," while also noting an overreliance on purple prose as well as muddled action scenes.
+Kirkus Reviews called it "compelling, complicated, and worthwhile," while also noting an overreliance on purple prose as well as muddled action scenes.
 Publishers Weekly called it a "notable debut."

 Juniper and Thorn

-Set in the world of her debut novel, Juniper and Thorn was inspired by the Grimm's fairytale The Juniper Tree.
-Due to her family's ties to Ukraine, she specifically wanted to set the novel in a fictional analog to Odesa, Ukraine, to "sweep away" cliches of Eastern Europe.
+Set in the world of The Wolf and the Woodsman, Juniper and Thorn was inspired by the Grimms' fairy tale "The Juniper Tree".
+Due to her family's ties to Ukraine, she set the novel in a fictional analog to Odesa, to "sweep away" cliches of Eastern Europe.

 It was published in June 2021.
 Juniper and Thorn received a starred review from Publishers Weekly.

 A Study in Drowning

 Her third book, A Study in Drowning, was published by HarperTeen in 2023.
 It is a romantic dark academia young adult fantasy about two rivals who work together to uncover the mysterious legacy of an author.

-The novel has themes of abuse and trauma, as do all of Reid's novels, and she says it's a subject matter very important to her.
-In the main character Effy, she says she wrote about experiences that reflect her own.
-Reid says she considers being able to discuss one's own experiences in a narrative is powerful and considers that to be the central theme of the novel.
-It's inspired by Welsh mythology.
+The novel has themes of abuse and trauma, as do all of Reid's novels.
+She has said that she wrote with the main character Effy about experiences that reflect her own and considers the ability to discuss one's own experiences in a narrative to be the central theme of the novel.
+It is inspired by Welsh mythology.

-It debuted on the New York Times bestseller list on October 8, 2023, at #1.
+It debuted at #1 on The New York Times Best Seller list on October 8, 2023.
 It received mixed reviews.
-Locus Magazine called it "intriguing, intelligent, and suspenseful" and it received a starred review from Publishers Weekly and School Library Journal.
+Locus Magazine called it "intriguing, intelligent, and suspenseful" and it received starred reviews from Publishers Weekly and School Library Journal.

-It has also been criticized for capitalizing on "the dark academia trend" while not adding anything new to the conversation, and having no clear message, according to Michigan Daily.
-Kirkus Reviews called the Welsh-inspired setting "impressively atmospheric", while the mythology as "feeling extraneous."
+It was criticized by The Michigan Daily for capitalizing on "the dark academia trend" while not adding anything new and having no clear message.
+Kirkus Reviews called the Welsh-inspired setting "impressively atmospheric" but wrote that the mythology felt "extraneous."